Search for books, people and lists

 Discover the untold story of poor black women in Philadelphia who fought for government services and benefits in the postwar era.
 Lisa Levenstein's A Movement Without Marches reframes debates surrounding African American poverty and the political struggles that led to urban crises.
 This eye-opening book sheds light on the constraints and opposition these women faced in their quest for social justice and equality.

-The Constitutional Convention book cover
+The Silver Linings Playbook book cover

 Goodreads Rating